Joseon: King

 Direct communication between the king and the common people was possible through the sangeon (상언; 上言) written petition system and the gyeokjaeng (격쟁; 擊錚) oral petition system.
-Through the gyeokjaeng oral petition system, commoners could strike a gong or drum in front of the palace or during the king's public processions in order to appeal their grievances or petition to the king directly.
+Through the gyeokjaeng oral petition system, commoners could strike a gong or drum in front of the palace or during the king's public processions to appeal their grievances or petition the king directly.
 This allowed even the illiterate members of Joseon society to make a petition to the king.
 More than 1,300 gyeokjaeng-related accounts are recorded in the Ilseongnok.